RossGoodliffe/spin-the-bottle/README.md

   * Place your device in the middle of your circle
   * Click the spin button
   * A challange will then pop up that needs to be completed
-  * Once challange has been completed the user clicks refresh and then spin again.
+  * Once challange has been completed the user clicks refresh and then spin again

 #### Extras to add